androlga/gsh-visualization-tool/README.md

     http://localhost:8080

 ### Context
+Context is a binary matrix of relations of two layers (upper and lower).

 To **create** the context press "Add context" button.

 You can add as many context as you wish.